jeevster/implicit-md/README.md

 - To finetune a SchNet model pretrained on aspirin, run ```python stable_training.py --config-yml configs/stable_training/md17/train.yml```.
 - To finetune the NequIP model pretrained on Ac-Ala3-NHMe, run ```python stable_training.py --config-yml configs/stable_training/md22/train.yml```.
 - For the GemNet-T model pretrained on water, run ```python stable_training.py --config-yml configs/stable_training/water/train.yml```.
-- [TODO] we have also provided the StABlE-trained checkpoints for each model/system in ```checkpoints/``` so that you can directly run the evaluation scripts (see next).
+- We have also provided the StABlE-trained checkpoints for each model/system in ```stable_training_results/``` so that you can directly run the evaluation scripts (see next).

 ## Evaluation
 - To evaluate the final performance of the StABlE-trained model in MD simulations, run the same scripts with the ```simulate.yml``` config.
 For example, ```python stable_training.py --config-yml configs/stable_training/md17/simulate.yml --eval_model [EVAL_MODEL]```.